hschwaiger-usgs/volcano-ash3d/doc/UsersGuide.md

 but can be used if the executable was compiled with OpenMP.
 This specifies the number of threads can be specified at run-time.
 `OMP_NUM_THREADS=4 ./Ash3d_opt control.in`

+#### `ASH3DNOCHECK`:
+When Ash3d executes, it will check for the existance and functionality of several expected executables that may be run through system calls, such as `zip` and/or plotting packages.
+This check can take a significant amount of time (seconds) for some programs.
+This check can be suppressed via this environment variable.
+0. = check is invoked
+1. = check is suppressed

 ### Run-directory